 When to see a doctor

-People who have warning signs should see a doctor right away.
+People who have warning signs should seek emergency department care right away.
 Other people who have frequent or ongoing episodes of dizziness upon standing should see a doctor when practical.
 Typically a delay of a week or so is not harmful.
 People who have only an occasional episode of dizziness upon standing should call their doctor.
 The doctor will decide whether and how quickly to see the person depending on the other symptoms and medical history.

 What the doctor does